78nine/release-commit/README.md

     -o, --override [version]  override recommended version number (default: "") -p, --postfix [name]      a postfix such as "rc1", "canary" or "beta1" (default: "") -t, --tag                 also tag the commit
-    -h, --help                display help for command
+    -d, --debug               useful if you face any error; outputs full error stack trace -h, --help                display help for command
 ```